This is just a general outline of the NAIA's evolution.

 Early 1980's-USA Network carries NAIA men's basketball championship game(unknown when it began).

-1980/81-As a result of a mail-in vote, the NAIA offers it's first women's championships in basketball(Texas Southern), volleyball(Azusa Pacific), cross-country(Wisconsin-Parkside), swimming and diving(Simon Fraser), indoor(Jackson State) and outdoor(Texas Southern) track and field, gymnastics(Georgia College), tennis(Grand Canyon and Guilford tied for first), and softball(Sam Houston State).
+1980/81-The NAIA offers it's first women's championships in basketball(Texas Southern), volleyball(Azusa Pacific), cross-country(Wisconsin-Parkside), swimming and diving(Simon Fraser), indoor(Jackson State) and outdoor(Texas Southern) track and field, gymnastics(Georgia College), tennis(Grand Canyon and Guilford tied for first), and softball(Sam Houston State).

 1984-NAIA holds last men's gymnastics and ice hockey championships.
 NAIA adds women's soccer championship, hosted in St. Louis, and first won by St. Mary's College of California.